In Loving Memory of Louis Paparozzi

 A series of three images of individuals supported through JNCS, various genders and ages.
 JNCS logo is overlaid.

-Dear Friends, Since 1975, Jay Nolan has been an innovative organization, by challenging assumptions, and providing opportunities through person-centered planning and individualized support for children and adults with Autism and other Intellectual and Development Disabilities.
-Our success is defined by the success of people we have the privilege of supporting.
-Every decision, every action, and […]
+Dear Friends, Since 1975, Jay Nolan has been an innovative organization, by challenging assumptions, and providing opportunities through person-centered planning and individualized support for children and adults with Autism and […]

 JNCS Welcomes Director Nita Davis